mbenford/ngTagsInput/CONTRIBUTING.md

 # Guidelines

 Even though ngTagsInput isn't a big project, there are a few guidelines I'd like you to follow so everything remains organized and consistent.
+I can't stress enough how important following theses guidelines is.
+Failing to do so will slow down the review process of your pull request and might prevent it from being accepted.

 ## Coding guidelines

 No endless list of conventions and standards here; just three simple guidelines:

-- All code must follow the rules defined in the [.jshintrc](/jshintrc) file (Grunt gets you covered here.
+- All code **must** follow the rules defined in the [.jshintrc](/jshintrc) file (Grunt gets you covered here.
 Just run `grunt jshint`).
-- All features or bug fixes must be covered by one or more tests.
+- All features or bug fixes **must** be covered by one or more tests.
-- All public API changes (e.g. new options for directives) must be documented with ngdoc-like tags.
+- All public API changes (e.g. new options for directives) **must** be documented with ngdoc-like tags.

 ## Commit message guidelines*